Code-Institute-Submissions/Milestone-Project_2-1/README.md

 Drawing from the main sport website inspiration blog post, videos as backgrounds were suggested and I felt this would have a positive impact on users first arriving to the website.
 The call to action follows the recommendation of what is common for good websites in general to ensure good UX performance.
-In terms of implementing the video background, I used this Youtube video for inspiration https://www.youtube.com/watch?v=Xy3GlrddZFI.
+In terms of implementing the video background, I used [this Youtube video][3] for inspiration.
 The actual video itself I obtained as a free stock video from Pexels.com.

 #### Information Section

-Followed inspiration for design from this Youtube video https://www.youtube.com/watch?v=nuOVuLrjioM.
+Followed inspiration for design from [this Youtube video][4].
 This design is for service information on a website.
 Since I felt that the application that’s on offer is a type of service, I felt this design could be a good way to explain the concept to users as easily as possible.
 Especially, since the concept is new for football fans, I felt it was very important to have a design that can clearly convey information.
 The bolder call to action helps direct users further